Crestron/CH5ShellUtilitiesCli/src/cli/import-all/README.md

     yarn import:all [options]
     npm run import:all [options]

-Options:
-    -h, --help,         Help for Importing assets, libraries, components from the './app/project/' folder -z, --zipFile,      Prefix for full location path of the zip file to be imported -l, --list,         Prefix for list of file names -f, --force         Force the program to overwrite the target files with the source files and avoid any confirmation --all,              Select this option to import all the files

 You could use `ch5-shell-cli` to import the complete contents of the zip file to './app/project/' folder.
     ch5-shell-cli import:all -z {path} --all